-The Noise Review Board regularly reexamines and reviews new noise abatement methodologies and technologies to ensure that structures are not only sound and safe, while considering the short-term noise-related impacts to nearby neighbors.
+The Noise Review Board regularly reexamines and reviews new noise abatement methodologies and technologies to ensure that structures are sound and safe while considering the short-term noise-related impacts to nearby neighbors.

 How Can You Participate?

-If you have concerns about noise and would like to contribute input about the Noise Code or to provide comment to the Noise Review Board, you can email email@example.com.
-Please put, “Attention: Noise Review Board” in the subject line of your email.
+If you have concerns about noise and would like to contribute input about the Noise Code or provide comment to the Noise Review Board, you can email email@example.com.
+Please put, “Attention: Noise Review Board” in the subject line of your email message.

-If pile driving is occurring outside of the allowed hours, please submit a noise complaint online.
+If pile driving occurs outside of the allowed hours, please submit a noise complaint online.

-All Noise Review Board meetings are public meetings that are currently held over Zoom.
-The Noise Review Board, currently meets monthly on the second Wednesday of the month.
-Meeting starts at 6 p.m.
-Please check their web page (portland.gov/civic/noisereviewboard) for the exact schedule, as dates can change.
+All Noise Review Board meetings are public meetings and currently held over Zoom.
+The Noise Review Board currently meets on the second Wednesday of the month.
+Each meeting starts at 6 p.m.
+Please check its web page for the exact schedule as dates can change.

-At each meeting, the Board allows for the public to provide up to five minutes of testimony per person.
+At each meeting, the Board allows members of the public to provide up to five minutes of testimony per person.